Travel advice for Nepal

 The winter months are generally dry and settled, so it can be a good time for trekking – although it is inevitably colder.
 There can be snow at 2500m – sometimes lower, while conditions can mean passes over 4000m are uncrossable.
 You’ll also need appropriate gear for cold temperatures and heavy snowfall if trekking at high altitudes.
 Challenging conditions aside, if you’re an experienced trekker this can be a wonderful time to be on the mountains, with far fewer trekkers venturing out.
 At lower altitudes it can feel more like spring already.

 Spring is one of the most popular seasons to visit Nepal.
-Snowfall begins to die down around March and makes it easier to move along hiking trails, so this is a fairly busy time in Nepal’s high-altitude destinations, although not as busy as in autumn/fall.
+Snowfall begins to die down around March and makes it easier to move along hiking trails, so this is a fairly busy time in Nepal’s high-altitude destinations, although not as busy as in fall/fall.
 But hiking and climbing are not the only things to do in the spring.
 In general, this is a great time to discover nature in Nepal.

-April is peak time for travellers heading to Everest base camp and the Annapurna circuit.
+April is peak time for travelers heading to Everest base camp and the Annapurna circuit.
 These months are also a popular time to do short treks in the Nepalese countryside, for example at Ghorepani and Poon Hill or Mardi Himal.

 But the options don’t end there: you can also explore lesser-visited destinations, such as the tea plantations in Ilam, in eastern Nepal.
 There’s also Panch Pokhari, a remote high-altitude wetland area home to five glacial lakes.
 Mountain scenery could also be your stunning backdrop at one of Nepal’s yoga retreats.